Significance Of The Dajjal In Islamic Eschatology

 To truly grasp the significance of the Dajjal in Islamic eschatology, it is important to understand the key concepts that form the foundation of this belief system.
 Islamic eschatology acknowledges the belief in a Day of Judgment, where all individuals will be held accountable for their actions in the afterlife.
 It also recognizes the existence of heaven and hell as eternal destinations.
 Additionally, it emphasizes the coming of the Mahdi, a Messianic figure who will spread justice and establish peace before the Day of Judgment.

-See also Battle of Gog and Magog in Biblical Prophecy
+See also The Significance of Gog and Magog in Biblical Prophecy

 Understanding the Dajjal